BlockstreamResearch/bip-frost-dkg/README.md

 Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations can meet in a single room and compare the values.

-These "out-of-band" methods can achieve termination (assuming the involved humans proceed with their tasks eventually).
+These "out-of-band" methods can achieve agreement (assuming the involved humans proceed with their tasks eventually).

 #### Certifying network-based protocol based on Goldwasser-Lindell Echo Broadcast